top of page

 Burnout recovery requires rest and rediscovery

 Your body is worn out so you must remove the stressors and take things easy for awhile.
-And this means at least a month, not a fortnight off or a long weekend!
+The length of time you need to rest will depend how long you have been struggling for.

 For example, you will have made space in your life to cope with the extra demands at work.
 To do so, you will have let go of activities that you felt were unnecessary but that actually sustained you.